 Introduction to social work

-Social work is a practice-based profession and an academic discipline concerned with helping individuals, families, and communities to improve their health and overall well-being.
+Social work is a practice-based profession and academic discipline concerned with helping individuals, families, and communities to improve their health and overall well-being.

 Social workers support, counsel and diagnose mental health issues of their clients and direct them to the appropriate services for the assistance they need.
 Social workers can also work to bring about social change by advocating for changes in laws and policies to help society at large.